chidiebereokpoechi/voice-of-mordor/README.md

 ## Voice of Mordor

-Designer loosely-typed interpreter for **vom** programming language
+Interpreter for loosely-typed designer programming language **vom**

 ### How to run the interpreter